IngmarBitter/defenders/md/Christ/Christ.Slides.2.IncarnationTwoNaturesOnePerson.md

 * Radical kenotic views: the Logos divests divine attributes to become human
 * Craig's objection
-  * If the Logos gives up essential divine attributes, he ceases to be God
+  * If the Logos gives up essential divine attributes, He ceases to be God
   * God does not “metamorphose” into a man (pagan-style transformation)
 * Better reading of Philippians 2 “emptying”
   * A **change of status** (humiliation), not loss of deity